Massachusetts Summer Festivals.

 Ready to Visit Massachusetts?

 After seeing everything Massachusetts has to offer, I really want to visit and we will put it on our list.
-There are so many things to do with the family and we often travel with my parents who give us time to go on “dates” while we vacation and we are able to take advantage of all the fun for big kids at night.
+There are so many things to do with the family.
+We often travel with my parents who give us time to go on “dates” while we vacation.
+That way, we are able to take advantage of all the fun for big kids at night.
 I think we would take advantage of the Salem Jazz and Soul Festival if it were just Hubby and I.

-One thing that I look forward to whenever I visit a new city or state is the history behind it all.
-I absolutely love history and architecture and I love seeing places that I’ve only seen in books and walking the same streets that many famous and sometimes infamous people have walked.
+Whenever we visit a new city or state, I like to discover the history behind it all.
+I absolutely love history and architecture.
+Being able to see places that I’ve only seen in books is priceless.
+Plus, walking the same streets that many famous and sometimes infamous people have walked is pretty cool.

 For a full list of summer events and even more arts and cultural attractions, visit www.massvacation.com.
 Also, “Like” them on Facebook at Visit Massachusetts and “Follow” them on Twitter at @VisitMA!